 Like the US, Canada has seen a decline in the Defined Benefit pension plan with employer-sponsored Defined Contribution pension plans taking their place.
 Canada’s equivalent to the 401(k) is the Registered Retirement Savings Plan (“RRSP”) designed to stimulate individual retirement savings.
 The amount that can be tax-deferred through a retirement scheme is limited (but indexed to inflation) and in aggregate is less than the tax shelter available in the U.S.

 - Whether to Hire Locally or Transfer Employees from the US

 A key decision for any organization expanding into Canada will be whether to recruit locally or transfer key personnel from the US.
-Most US companies will tend to have a limited number of US employees in Canada and seek to local talent.
-This not only reduces costs (i.e. exposure higher compensation, tax equalization and relocation) but symbolically signals to the Canadian workforce that the US parent recognizes the differences in doing business in the two countries.
+Most US companies will tend to have a limited number of US employees in Canada and seek to recruit local talent.
+This not only reduces costs (i.e. exposure to higher compensation, tax equalization, and relocation costs) but symbolically signals to the Canadian workforce that the US parent recognizes the differences in doing business in the two countries.

 Canada is a potentially lucrative market for American companies.
-The complex differences in Human Resource management however, are a challenge and failure to recognize them will not engage the local employee base with resulting consequences.
-Gaining a firm understanding of Canadian labour legislation and competitive practice should be an integral part of expansion due diligence.
+The complex differences in Human Resource Management, however, are a challenge and failure to recognize them will not engage the local employee base with resulting consequences.
+Gaining a firm understanding of Canadian labor legislation and competitive practice should be an integral part of expansion due diligence.